vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

 ## Set Up VPC Flow Log Integration {#setup}

 Network Flow Reports require an existing [AWS provider integration](/connecting_aws).
-The Vantage AWS account-specific IAM role needs to be granted access to the S3 buckets that store your VPC Flow Logs.
-Vantage can automatically detect any existing S3 buckets that contain logs published by VPC Flow Logs.
-You need to configure this integration for each AWS account in which an S3 bucket with VPC Flow Logs is present.
+The Vantage AWS account-specific IAM role needs to be granted access to the S3 buckets where you publish your VPC Flow Logs.
+Vantage can automatically detect any existing S3 buckets that contain VPC Flow Logs.
+You need to configure this integration for each AWS account that has an S3 bucket with VPC Flow Logs.

 :::note
-There is no option to integrate with Amazon CloudWatch because of the high cost of querying CloudWatch.
-The Vantage integration relies on the files being available in S3.
+The Vantage configuration does not work with Amazon CloudWatch because of the high cost of querying CloudWatch.
+Logs need to be published to S3 for the Vantage integration to work.
 :::

 ### Prerequisites {#prerequisites}